balderdashy/waterline-docs/models/instance-class-methods.md

 "Class" methods are functions available at the top level of a model.
 They can be called anytime after a Waterline instance has been initialized.

-These are useful if you would like to keep model logic in the model and have reusuable functions available.
+These are useful if you would like to keep model logic in the model and have reusable functions available.

 ```javascript